Sections in the Analysis Phase

 A job description is then obtained by performing a job analysis.
 This is the process of breaking down the complexity of a person's job into logical parts.
 It identifies the knowledge, skills, and attitudes required to perform the job correctly.
 It is often concerned with the subjective elements of a job — the expectations and attitudes.

-When writing the Job Description, try to create a picture of the job that shows what will be expected of anyone fulfilling the position.
-Also, prepare a job description for each position.
-That is, you might have two sales positions, but some tasks may be different or are included in one position but not the other.
+When writing a Job Description, try to create a picture of the job that shows what will be expected of anyone fulfilling the position.
+Also, prepare a job description for each position, that is, you might have two or more sales positions, but some tasks may differ for each job.

 Task Inventory

 A Task Inventory is compiled for each job in a department or system.
-A task is a function the jobholder performs, such as typing a letter, spot-welding a crack, or posting accounts into a ledger.
-A task is a well defined unit of work.
+A task is a function the jobholder performs, such as typing a letter, spot welding a crack, or posting accounts into a ledger.
+A task is a well-defined unit of work.
 It stands by itself.
 It is a logical and necessary action in the performance of a job or duty.
 It has an identifiable start and end point and results in a measurable accomplishment or product.
-It takes Skills, Knowledge, and Attitudes (SKA) to perform a task.
+It takes Knowledge, Skills, and Attitudes (KSA) to perform a task.
 Some jobs may only have a couple of tasks associated with them, while others will have dozens of tasks.

 The following are characteristics of tasks: